-Shikumen are usually built in a cross-grid system, where Li 里 are the main roads that run through the settlement and often have little shops along it (I saw a community hall, some eating places, and a hairdresser even), with several Long 弄 or narrow alleyways running perpendicular to them in which the Shikumen are neatly side by side, all facing a North-South direction as the Chinese are wont to.
+Shikumen are usually built in a cross-grid system, where Li 里 are the main roads that run through the settlement and often have little shops along it (I saw a community hall, some eating places, and a hairdresser even), with several Long 弄 or narrow alleyways running perpendicular to them in which the Shikumen are neatly lined up side by side, all facing the Chinese-preferred North-South direction.

 Still, it’s easy to get lost and disoriented – I never quite knew where I was at any one point!

-Because the houses were generally quite narrow and small, some of the amenities like sinks and toilets were places in the Longs, and most of the time residents spent their time hanging out outside their houses, and formed a close knit community that way.
+Because the houses were generally quite narrow and small, some of the amenities like sinks and toilets were places in the Lilongs, and most of the time residents spent their time hanging out outside their houses and formed a close-knit community that way.
 In my head that seems akin to kampung style culture back in the olden days of Singapore.

 Sue Anne had visited Zhang Yuan several times before, and even made friends with some of the residents along the way, one of which was this little old lady who let us walk through her house.

 Walking through one of these houses was quite the experience.
 The house was really narrow, and a little claustrophobic and dark; the one thing I noticed was the intense quiet that closed in on me as soon as I entered the house, but perhaps that might be in part due to the fact that most of the Shikumen houses aren’t in very good condition nowadays, and these days mostly poorer old folk and cash strapped immigrants to Shanghai are found living in these settlements, which seems to me like quite a sad fate for such an iconic part of Shanghai’s culture and history.